hippiehunter/dblbook/src/io/isam.md

 - **LOCK**: Optional.
 Determines the locking behavior for the record being read.
 - **MATCH**: Optional.
 Defines how the specified key is matched, crucial for precise data retrieval.
 - **POSITION**: Optional.
 Allows you to position to the first or last record in the file rather than doing a key lookup.
 - **RFA**: Optional.
-The RFA (Record Format Address) argument in the READ statement specifies the exact address of a record to be read directly from the file, facilitating targeted data retrieval.
+The RFA argument in the READ statement specifies the exact address of a record to be read directly from the file, facilitating targeted data retrieval.
 The size of the RFA argument changes its behavior: a 6-byte RFA represents just the locator, pinpointing the record's location, while a 10-byte RFA includes both the locator and a hash value.
 The hash serves as a data integrity check; if the record at the specified address doesn't match the hash, indicating that the data has been altered or is no longer valid, an $ERR_RECNOT error is triggered.
 - **WAIT**: Optional.
 Specifies how long the program should wait for a record to become available if it's locked.
 This is more efficient than calling `READ` in a loop with a sleep statement because the call will block until the record is available rather than waiting the entire sleep duration and then checking again.

 **Functional Insights**: